-I visited Prague for the first time just last year and fell in love with it.
+The first time I visited Prague, I fell in love with the place.
 Now it was time to branch out and see what else the Czech Republic has to offer.

-Prague is one of the world’s most culturally appealing, visually attractive cities!
-Take a stroll down St Wenceslas Square towards the Old Town or across the dark spans of Charles Bridge (built in 1402) and you'll soon be captivated.
+Prague is one of the world’s most culturally appealing cities!
+Take a stroll down St Wenceslas Square towards the Old Town or across the dark spans of Charles Bridge, built in 1402, and you too will be captivated.
 This is a very easy place to fall for!

-I was staying near Wenceslas Square in a hotel I’d stayed in last year, The Icon, (www.iconhotel.eu) kinda boutiquey, centrally situated and run by really nice people.
+I was staying near Wenceslas Square, The Icon, (www.iconhotel.eu) kind of boutiquey, centrally situated and run by really nice people.
 I like Czechs!
 They’re confident and direct and easy to engage with!
-I find it interesting to detect the nuances of nations, their tendencies and subtle differences.
-Until the communist regime collapsed here 25 years ago, Eastern Europeans knew what it was to have tough times.
-Now with the free market economy re-established, there are gleaming software company offices, ritzy fashion shops and swanky BMW’s surrounding the Baroque splendour of Prague's Old Town.
+Now that the free market economy is firmly re-established here, there are gleaming software company offices, ritzy fashion shops and swanky BMW’s surrounding the Baroque splendour of Prague's Old Town.

 Czech out the Food

 It was time for dinner and raining heavily, the dark, cobbled streets glistening with lights from the shops and street lamps.
 Trams trundled by looking cosy and steamy.
 I love the first few minutes in a different country, the images seeming more intense and enchanting.
-It’s like being high!
 And on a rainy night, everything looks snug and welcoming especially in the baroque Old Town.
-Restaurants in this quarter tend towards the traditional; schnitzel and goulash aimed firmly at the tourists.
+Restaurants in this quarter tend towards the traditional; schnitzel and goulash.
 I’m not keen on stews and bread-based dumplings.
-Vegetables it seems are only served on special occasions!
-Fortunately, if you look hard enough, there is plenty variety.
+Vegetables it seems are only served on special occasions here!
+Fortunately, there is plenty variety.
 We stopped in at the Dutch Pub, a well-appointed steak and burger joint with a Dutch theme who concoct a splendid spread including fresh fish dishes.
-And it's located at the heart of the town's historic centre.

 Even on a wet night, downtown Prague is popular.
 You’ll see groups from Sweden, Denmark, Holland and the UK, often stag or hen parties but all in good spirits.
 One of the reasons is cost!
 Hotels are similar in price to the UK but you save considerably on food and drink.
 A glass of Pilsner for instance costs around €1.50 and a decent dinner could come in around €15 to €20 per head - including wine!